-YCTA owns a bus fleet of approximately 35 vehicles serving demand-response and fixed-route services, including several new vehicles purchased in 2018, 6 vehicles that are in fair to poor condition, and 11 vehicles that are at the end of their useful life; Appendix A provides a complete fleet inventory.
+YCTA owns a bus fleet of approximately 35 vehicles serving demand-response and fixed-route services, including several new vehicles purchased in 2018, 6 vehicles that are in fair to poor condition, and 4 vehicles that are at the end of their useful life; Appendix A provides a complete fleet inventory.
 Figure 3-9 summarizes the vehicles, grouped by vehicle type and condition.
-Only 40% of the vehicles are in "Excellent" or "Good" condition, pointing to a need to replace vehicles that are in poor condition, and are expensive to maintain.
+As of July 2018, only 40% of the vehicles were in "Excellent" or "Good" condition, pointing to a need to replace vehicles that are in poor condition and are expensive to maintain.
+With new vehicles received as of October 2018, 60% of YCTA vehicles are in "Excellent" or "Good" condition and seven end-of-life vehicles have been replaced.
+YCTA has secured grants to replace additional vehicles over the next one to two years.

 First Transit, the current private contractor for YCTA operations and maintenance functions, provides maintenance for the YCTA fleet at its facility located east of Lafayette Avenue in McMinnville; capacity of this facility to clean, store, and maintain the YCTA fleet is limited.